rocus/proxy-SLA5520/README.md

-This repository describes a proxy for old radio streamers.
+This repository describes a proxy for old radio streamers in my case SWLA5520's

 I have several Philips SLA5520 radio streamers.
 They are not bound to a specific vendor (the Philips radio backend was clunky from the beginning).
 They are quite old (more than 20 years) and in some respects are a bit obsolete: